 Background

-Tree populations are genetically adapted to specific local growing environments, so forest managers have traditionally used locally sourced seed for forest renewal activities.
+Tree populations are genetically adapted to specific local growing environments, so forest and seed managers have traditionally used locally sourced seed for forest renewal activities.
 However, locally sourced seed may not be the best choice for forest renewal for several reasons.
 Climate data indicates that Ontario’s environment is, and will continue, changing regardless of current global actions to reduce greenhouse gas emissions.
 Trees are long lived with limited ability to adapt quickly enough to keep pace with changing local climate.
 Some populations of a tree species may be genetically superior, for example, they may grow faster or be more pest resistant.

 Seed transfer can promote forest adaptation and help tree populations keep pace with changing conditions.
 Transferring seed to areas with a climate similar to what the tree populations are adapted to will increase the chance of producing trees well-adapted to current and future conditions.